elementary/website/docs/human-interface-guidelines.md

 ### Title {#title}

 You should not include descriptive words in your title.
-For example, Dexter is called "Dexter," not "Dexter Address Book."
-Midori is just "Midori," not "Midori Web Browser."
+For example, an address book app might be called "Dexter," not "Dexter Address Book."
+A web browser might be called "Midori," but not "Midori Web Browser."
 Instead, use the GenericName attribute of your app's .desktop file for a generic name, and the Comment attribute for a longer descriptive phrase.

 ### GenericName {#genericname}